UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 The size of /dev/shm on compute nodes is 50% of the nodes memory.
 This is the Linux default.
 We plan to increase the size to closer to 100% as some applications needs to store larger files there.

+### Apptainer missing bind mounts

+Apptainer on Pelle is missing configuration to bind file systems like project directories, and node local scratch into the running container.
+We will fix the configuration, but until then you can use the `--bind` option manually.